Biomedical Visualization - BVIS

 Introduction to 3D perception; digital 3D model creation; 3D presentation methods; computer configuration for 3D display; virtual reality in medicine.

-Fundamentals of graphic design techniques and imagery production as applied to health science print media.
+Core concepts of graphic design in relation to the health sciences.
 Previously listed as BVIS 450.
+Extensive computer use required.

 Techniques and Technology in Anaplastology